tkrotoff/throw-on/README.md

 ### Platform support

-Requires Node.js >= 15 or a [String.replaceAll](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replaceAll) [polyfill](https://github.com/zloirock/core-js#stringreplaceall).
+Tested with Node.js >= 14, might work with Node.js 12.

 Transpilation to ES5 (via Babel for example) is needed for non-modern browsers.